tytydraco/yessleep/out/My_friends_found_my_dads_OnlyFans_account_and_theyre_unhealthily_obsessed_with_his_posts.md

 But I made it to the safety of the paving slabs below, and then I fled.

 I still want to see Dad.
 I want to know what he did to the 3789 people subscribed to his OnlyFans account.
-Before all of this, we’d barely spoken in two years, but I don’t understand what’s happened to him.
-Don’t understand why my own father would convince thousands of people to do such unthinkably odious things to themselves.
+We’ve barely spoken in two years, so I don’t pretend to know him anymore, but this still doesn’t sound like the man I know.
+I don’t understand why my own father would convince thousands of people to do such unthinkably odious things to themselves.

 I might never have known my dad at all.